pwinckles/card-game-rules/invented/Skatkopf.md

 | Ace   | 11     |

 130 total points in the cards, plus 10 points for last-trick, for a total of 140 points.
-Game is 71 and schneider is 106.
+Game is 71 and schneider is 106 (need 35 to avoid being schneidered).